miaowing/nest-schedule/README.md

 ### UseLocker(locker: ILocker | Function): MethodDecorator

-Make your job support distribution, If you use [NestCloud](https://github.com/nest-cloud/nestcloud), the Locker will support dependency injection.
+Make your job support distribution.

+If you use [NestCloud](https://github.com/nest-cloud/nestcloud), the Locker will support dependency injection, or not use injection please.

 ## Stay in touch